-Very long ago, I used to assume makeup is merely a mask to hide your ugly sides, a delusion that you can make to bury the truth and deceive other people.
-The cynical thought seemed to be more heavy and diehard, wearing makeup could mislead folks to deny their own features that they are born with.
+Very long ago, I used to assume makeup was merely a mask to hide our ugly sides, a delusion that we could make to bury the truth and deceive other people.
+The cynical thought seemed heavy and diehard, wearing makeup could mislead folks to deny their own features that they are born with.
 When I have grown up and become more open-minded, I feel sorry for my offensive misjudging.
 That was really terrible.

 Makeup has no limits and evolves over time regardless of what your gender is, it’s unstoppable to express your freaking creativities.
 This is about art, there are so many steps in makeup artistry from very basic to advanced.
 It depends on your desires to what you want to look like.
 We have primers, foundations, lipsticks, eyeshadows, eyeliners and a lot of other amazing goodies to paint us up.